toastisme/OpenGOAP/README.md

 #### WorldState

 A `WorldState` is composed of two `StateSets`, one global and one local.
 The global `StateSet` is common to multiple `GameObjects`, whereas the local
 `StateSet` is specific to the `GameObject` the `WorldState` is attached to.
-A `StateSet` is simply several dictionaries of strings mapped to values.
+A `StateSet` is simply several dictionaries of strings mapped to values (analogous to a blackboard for behaviour trees).
 The `WorldState` differentiates between local and global states by assuming a `g_` prefix for all global states.
 I.e, if you call `WorldState.AddState("InDanger", true)`, this would be added to the local `StateSet`, whereas `WorldState.AddState("g_InDanger", true)` would be added to the global `StateSet` and apply to all other `GameObjects` sharing the same `Stateset`.
 By default, an absent boolean key is assumed to be equivalent to the key being present with a false value.
-This can be turned off for each `StateSet` with the `defaultFalse` parameter (visible in the inspector).
+This can be turned off using `SetGlobalDefaultFalse` and `SetLocalDefaultFalse` for the global ahd local `StateSets`, respectively.
+(The motivation for this is to avoid the need of requiring many boolean states to properly define a particular `WorldState`.
+For example, if the goal is to harvest wood, a viable plan could be to take wood from the wood store and put it back in.
+To avoid this it's simpler to have a `woodExtractedFromStore = true` effect added to a `Action_TakeWoodFromStore`, rather than having `woodExtractedFromStore = false` on all other approaches.)

 ### HarvestWood Example